tanjera/screeps/to.do.md

 		- Will go initially to ensure room is safe (will not waste larger creep bodies/spawn time)

 - Combat
+	- Add to_occupy to tactic.waves
 	- Use object "tactics" to define actions from a playbook and victory conditions
-		- Trickle (spawn, move to room and attack, no rally)
+		- Trickle (constant stream of soldiers, move to room and attack, no rally)
-		- Waves (spawn, rally, attack)
+		- Waves (soldiers & healers, rally, attack)
-		- Forked Waves (2 groups, 2 rallies, attack simultaneous at seperate points)
+		- Occupation (tactic logic same as "trickle", soldiers, archers, healer)
 		- Soak (healer and tough soak tower energy; soldiers move to walls)
 	- Armies
 		- Only soldiers